Society of the United States: Household arrangements

 US family structure has no particular household arrangement being prevalent enough to be identified as the average.

 Today, family arrangements in the United States reflect the diverse and dynamic nature of contemporary American society.
 Although for a relatively brief period of time in the 20th century most families adhered to the nuclear family concept (two-married adults with a biological child), single-parent families, childless/childfree couples, and fused families now constitute the majority of families.

 Most Americans will marry and get divorced at least once during their life; thus, most individuals will live in a variety of family arrangements.
 A person may grow up in a single-parent family, go on to marry and live in childless couple arrangement, then get divorced, live as a single for a couple of years, remarry, have children and live in a nuclear family arrangement.

 "The nuclear family... is the idealized version of what most people think when they think of "family..."
 The old definition of what a family is... the nuclear family- no longer seems adequate to cover the wide diversity of household arrangements we see today, according to many social scientists (Edwards 1991; Stacey 1996).
 Thus has arisen the term postmodern family, which is meant to describe the great variability in family forms, including single-parent families and child-free couples."- Brian K. Williams, Stacey C. Sawyer, Carl M. Wahlstrom, Marriages, Families & Intinamte Relationships, 2005.

 Other changes to the landscape of American family arrangements include dual-income earner households and delayed independence among American youths.
 Whereas most families in the 1950s and 1960s relied on one income earner, more commonly the husband, the vast majority of family households now have two-income earners.

 Another change is the increasing age at which young Americans leave their parental home.
-Traditionally, a person past "college age" who lived with their parent(s) was viewed negatively, but today it is not uncommon for children to live with their parents until their mid-twenties.
-This trend can be mostly attributed to rising living costs that far exceed those in decades past.
+Traditionally, a person past "college age" who lived with their parent(s) was viewed negatively, as "basement dwellers", but today it is not uncommon for children to live with their parents until their mid-twenties.
+This trend can be mostly attributed to rising living costs that far exceed those in decades past, as well as the growing prevalence of intellectual and developmental disabilities that make independent living almost impossible.
 Thus, many young adults now remain with their parents well past their mid-20s.
 This topic was a cover article of TIME magazine in 2005.